 - Consider pharmacotherapy in select patients.

-- Adolescents with bone age ≥ 15 years and bone mineral density z-score < -2.0 who cannot sustain weight gain: transdermal estradiol PLUS cyclic oral progesterone (e.g., off-label use of medroxyprogesterone ).
+- Adolescents with bone age ≥ 15 years and bone mineral density z-score < -2.0 who cannot sustain weight gain: transdermal estradiol (off-label) PLUS cyclic oral progesterone (e.g., off-label use of medroxyprogesterone ).

 - Adults with osteoporosis (especially those with a previous fracture): See “Bisphosphonates for osteoporosis.”